microsoft/ApplicationInsights-JS/README.md

 To use this SDK, you'll need a subscription to [Microsoft Azure](https://azure.com).
 (There's a free package.)

-In the [Azure Preview Portal](https://portal.azure.com), open an Application Insights resource.
+In the [Azure Preview Portal](https://portal.azure.com), create new or open an existing Application Insights resource.

+### Initialize for MVC application

+### Import as a module
+* Obtain instrumentation key from your Application Insights resource
+* Install appinsights-js with npm
+`npm install applicationinsights-js`

 Get "code to monitor my web pages" from the Quick Start page, and insert it in the head of your web pages.